Rudulcan/AutoTestRestfulApi/README.md

 ## How to Run
 * Open a CMD or terminal with administrative privileges (windows)/ root (linux)
-* Call the main,py script like this:
+* Call the main.py script like this:
   * python main.py --c

     --c will stop the service, load DB amd run testcases, you can also type--complete